Table of Ranks

 The Table of Ranks (Табель о рангах) was a formal list of positions and ranks in the military, government, and court of Imperial Russia.
 Peter the Great introduced the system in 1722 while engaged in a struggle with the existing hereditary nobility, or boyars.
 The Table of Ranks was formally abolished on 11 November 1917 by the newly established Bolshevik government.
-During the Vladimir Putin presidency, a similar formalized structure has been reintroduced into many governmental departments, combined with formal uniforms and insignia: Local Government, Diplomatic Service, Prosecution Service, Investigative Committee.

 Principles

 The Table of Ranks re-organized the foundations of feudal Russian nobility (mestnichestvo) by recognizing service in the military, in the civil service, and at the imperial court as the basis of an aristocrat's standing in society.
 The table divided ranks in 14 grades, with all nobles regardless of birth or wealth (at least in theory) beginning at the bottom of the table and rising through their service (sluzhba) to the tsar.
 While all grades were open by merit, promotion required qualification for the next rank, and grades 1 through 5 required the personal approval of the tsar himself.
 Despite initial resistance from noblemen, many of whom were still illiterate in the 18th century and who shunned the paper-pushing life of the civil servant, the eventual effect of the Table of Ranks was to create an educated class of noble bureaucrats.

 Peter's intentions for a class of nobles bound to the tsar by their personal service to him were watered down by subsequent tsars.
 In 1762 Peter III abolished the compulsory 25-year military or civilian service for nobles.
 In 1767 Catherine the Great bought the support of the bureaucracy by making promotion up the 14 ranks automatic after seven years regardless of position or merit.
 Thus the bureaucracy became populated with time servers.

 Achieving a certain level in the table automatically granted a certain level of nobility.
 A civil servant promoted to the 14th grade gained personal nobility (dvoryanstvo), and holding an office in the 8th grade endowed the office holder with hereditary nobility.
 Nicholas I raised this threshold to the 5th grade in 1845.
 In 1856 the grades required for hereditary nobility were changed to the 4th grade for the civil service and to the 6th grade for military service.
 The father of Vladimir Lenin progressed in the management of education, reaching the 4th rank and becoming an "active state councillor" (действительный статский советник), which gave him the privilege of hereditary nobility.

 In practice, non-noble civil servants were frequently passed over from promotion to the eighth grade, creating a class of "eternal titular councillors" (вечный титулярный советник) who remained in this position for life.
 They were the subject of derision due to a supposed dullness and lack of creativity, and were satirized by authors such as Nikolai Gogol and Fyodor Dostoevsky.

 With occasional revisions, the Table of Ranks remained in effect until the Russian Revolution of 1917.